E. T. Kingsley: Political life and work in British Columbia

 Although the Socialist Party of Canada never held a national convention, Kingsley was considered to be the leader of the socialist movement until about 1912.
 He held executive positions, spoke widely, and served as editor of the SPC's flagship publication, Western Clarion, which he also helped to finance, from 1903 until 1908, and briefly in 1912.
 However, shortly after the outbreak of World War I, he penned an unsigned editorial in Western Clarion condemning German militarism and arguing that the allied powers were fighting a just war.
 This precipitated a break from the party, which had issued a manifesto opposing the war and upholding working-class internationalism.
 He did not write for the publication again.

 Kingsley became active in the British Columbia Federated Labour Party, where he served as a vice-president and then as president.
 From 1915 to 1918, he contributed to and later edited the BCFL's Federationist newspaper.
 In 1919, he edited the weekly paper, Labour Star.
 During this period, he published his most substantive work, "The Genesis and Evolution of Slavery" (1916).

 Throughout, Kingsley continued to seek elected office.
-He ran as a Socialist Party of Canada candidate for the British Columbia Legislative Assembly in the multiple-member Vancouver City riding in the 1907 and 1909 provincial elections as well as a 1909 byelection.
+He ran as a Socialist Party of Canada candidate for the British Columbia Legislative Assembly in the multiple-member Vancouver City riding in the 1907 and 1909 provincial elections as well as a 1909 by-election.
 He also ran for Parliament as an SPC candidate in the riding of Vancouver City in the 1908 and 1911 Canadian federal elections and as an independent labour candidate in the riding of Vancouver Centre in the 1926 Canadian federal election.